Lao People's Democratic Republic

 - Lao PDR should ensure that all the TPNW obligations are implemented domestically, through legal, administrative, and other necessary measures.

-- Lao PDR should bring into force its Additional Protocol with the IAEA, and upgrade to a Modified Small Quantities Protocol.
+- Lao PDR should bring into force its Additional Protocol with the IAEA.